Flat, Curly Coated and Golden Retrievers

 After the strong swimming dogs were brought back to Britain from the Canadian Provence of Newfoundland and Labrador, they usually landed at Poole in the more southern districts of England.
 In the early 1800's these were bred with the Setters commonly used for shooting in that part of the country.
 These crosses produced the Wavy or Flat Coated Retriever that was to become extremely popular in the second half of the 1800's.
 By 1860 the first classes for Retrievers were held at Birmingham followed by the first Field Trial in 1866.
 The more wealthy sportsmen of that time, keen to succeed at both Field Trials and Shows with the same dog, set about creating a truly dual-purpose dog.
 Prior to World War One, the Flat Coated Retriever was the most popular of all the Retrievers.

-In Australia, the first dog show held in Melbourne in 1864 listed are sixteen Retrievers listed with no indication of coat colour or type.
+At the first dog show held in Melbourne in 1864 listed are sixteen Retrievers with no indication of coat colour or type.
 This was possibly due to Australia having no formal registration system in place until Tyzacks Annual was published in 1912.
 This listed two Wavy Coated Retrievers as being imported from Britain.
 Although there is some scant evidence that Flat Coated Retrievers were present in Australia from these early times, they did not really make their presence felt until 1974 when Faye and Robert Pargetter imported a dog and bitch from England with Dorothy Sutch importing another bitch from the same famous English Stonemead kennel.
 Dorothy bred the first litter sparking incentive to establish the Flat coated Retrievers here[5a].
 This has been followed by steady but small stream of Flat Coats from overseas keeping this breed alive in Australia.

 History of the Curly Coated Retriever